Free, browser only utility

 Frequently asked questions

-The validator checks four things: that the address starts with 0x, that the total length is 42 characters, that every character after 0x is a valid hex digit, and that the EIP-55 mixed case checksum matches when applicable.
-Single case addresses pass shape validation but cannot be checksum verified, so the tool returns the correct checksummed form instead.
+Validate an Ethereum address by checking four things: that it starts with 0x, that the total length is exactly 42 characters, that every character after 0x is a valid hex digit, and that any mixed case capitalisation matches the EIP-55 checksum derived from the lowercase form.
+This validator performs all four checks in your browser and returns the correct checksummed form when applicable.

 EIP-55 is an Ethereum Improvement Proposal that uses mixed case capitalisation as an in band checksum.
-The lower case address is hashed with keccak256, and each hex digit is capitalised when the corresponding hash nibble is greater than 7.
-Wallets that support EIP-55 reject mixed case addresses whose capitalisation does not match the derived checksum.
+The lowercase address is hashed with keccak256, and each hex digit is capitalised when the corresponding hash nibble is greater than 7.
+Wallets that support EIP-55 reject mixed case addresses whose capitalisation does not match the derived checksum, which catches a large class of copy paste errors before funds move.

-Why did my mixed case address fail the checksum?
+Why did my mixed case Ethereum address fail the checksum?

-A common cause is copy paste error: a single character was changed, dropped, or added.
+The most common cause is a copy paste error where a single character was changed, dropped, or added.
 Another cause is using an address generated by an old tool that did not implement EIP-55.
-The tool returns the correct checksummed form in either case.
-If your wallet rejects it, do not edit by hand.
-Re derive from the source.
+The validator returns the correct checksummed form in either case.
+If your wallet rejects an address, do not edit by hand.
+Re derive it from the source key or contract address.

-Is the all lowercase form safe to use?
+Is an all lowercase Ethereum address safe to use?

 Single case addresses are valid Ethereum addresses but offer no checksum protection.
 A typo will still send funds to a different valid address.
 In production code prefer the checksummed mixed case form.
-Most wallets and explorers display checksummed addresses by default for this reason.
+Most wallets and block explorers display checksummed addresses by default for this reason, and many web3 libraries reject all lowercase addresses when checksum mode is enforced.

-No. ENS names like vitalik.eth resolve to addresses through a registry contract; this tool does not perform that lookup.
-Resolve the ENS name in your wallet or via a public ENS resolver, then paste the resolved 0x address into this validator.
+No. ENS names such as vitalik.eth resolve to addresses through a registry contract.
+This validator does not perform that on chain lookup.
+Resolve the ENS name in your wallet or via a public ENS resolver such as app.ens.domains, then paste the resolved 0x address into this validator to check its checksum.

 EIP-55 applies to any address that uses the same 20 byte EVM format, which covers Ethereum, Arbitrum, Optimism, Base, Polygon, BSC, Avalanche, and most other EVM chains.
 The same checksum rules apply.
-Cosmos and other non EVM chains use different address formats and require different validators.
+Cosmos and other non EVM chains use different address formats such as bech32 and require different validators that this tool does not implement.

 Related services and reading